Self-catering Lodges and Cottages – Nidderdale, Yorkshire Dales

 Helme Pasture has been owned and independently managed by the same family for over 60 years, with the move away from a rundown working farm to holiday accommodation taking place in the 1970’s.

 Over this time the wood has grown from scrub with a rich history to mature, semi ancient woodland comprising of mainly Sessile Oak, Holly, Beech, Silver Birch and Ash.
 With this change, an abundance and variety of wildlife have chosen to make the woodland its home.
-If you look carefully, signs of ancient settlements can be seen, such as ring and cup marks carved into some of the rocks, which themselves once formed part of small camps and enclosures
+If you look carefully, signs of ancient settlements can be seen where rocks have been arranged as part of small camps and enclosures.